 People cooking together

 Community Cookbooks: We work with community members to tell the story of their community through food.
 Cookbooks are compiled of recipes and stories.
 See here for a previous cookbook we did with the University of Alberta Community.
 100% of proceeds from our cookbook sales go back into running Converse and Cook programming in the communities that we worked with to create the cookbook.
-We are currently compiling a time capsule cookbook about comfort food in Edmonton.
-For more details see here.
+Our last cookbook was about comfort food in Edmonton, for more details see here.

 Cookbook launch

-Food Literacy Workshops: Working with clinicians, dietitians, and community members we create and deliver workshops on a variety of topics.
+Food Literacy Workshops: Working with clinicians, dietitians, and community members, we created and delivered workshops on a variety of topics.
 Some of our past workshops have included: Meal planning on Limited Time and Budget, What is Healthy Eating, and Busting Food Myths.

 Food literacy programs

-Online programs: The realities of the COVID-19 pandemic mean that we cannot do any in-person programs right now.
-As such we’ve pivoted to online programming which includes events like our food conversation circles for English Language Learners to help international students learn about Canadian cuisine and work on their English skills, virtual food socials where we play games and discuss food trends, recipe swaps, food photography workshop and more.
+Online programs: During the COVID-19 pandemic, we could not do any in-person programs right now.
+As such, we pivoted to online programming, which includes events like our food conversation circles for English Language Learners to help international students learn about Canadian cuisine and work on their English skills, virtual food socials where we play games and discuss food trends, recipe swaps, food photography workshop and more.

-If you work with an organization or a group of youth/adults who could benefit from any of our programmings please get in touch by emailing us at converseandcook@gmail.com.
+Currently, we are only running cooking socials.
+We also have a modified approach which involves more meal prep if you don’t have access to a space with a kitchen.
+If you work with an organization or a group of youth/adults who could benefit from them, please contact us at info@conversecook.com.
 We’d be happy to run some programming for you.
-In addition, we sometimes have funding to cover costs.
+In addition, we currently have funding to cover costs.